 Doesn’t Mr. Trumble, father of ten, say it beautifully?

 “A wise parent will prize and will rightly use the hour of the children’s bedtime.
 That is the golden hour for good impressions on the children’s hearts.
 That is the parent’s choicest opportunity of holy influence. . . . every word spoken should be a word of gentleness and affection.
 The words which are most likely to be borne in the mind by the children, in all their later years, as best illustrating the spirit and influence of their parents, are the good-night words of those parents."

 A quotation sent to me from a reader:

 “No pillow so soft as a divine promise, no coverlet so warm as an assured interest in Christ.”
 Charles Spurgeon

 Passages are borrowed from the chapter, “Good-night Words” in Hints on Child Training by Henry Clay Trumble, originally published in 1890.
-I linked the book title to Rainbow Resource Center.
+I linked the book title to Amazon.